LATEST NEWS

 Does it need to be versatile?

-Do you want the breaker to not only break through concrete but also drill holes?
-Having a multi-purpose tool can save you from hiring an additional piece of equipment.
-Some concrete breakers also offer variable output speeds to tackle the toughest, along with the most delicate of work.
+Do you want the equipment to do more than remove concrete?
+Having a multi-purpose tool can save you from hiring an additional tools.
+Some concrete breakers also offer variable output speeds to tackle the toughest and most delicate of work.

 Power supply

 Where is your project taking place?
 Do you require power for your breaker?
 Some breakers are petrol-powered, ideal for outdoor work.
-However, if you are working indoors, it is important to know if you have access to power as you may require additional equipment to operate your concrete breaker.
+However, if you are working indoors, it is important to know if you have access to power to operate your concrete breaker.

 Weight